 Advantages of flexible pavements

-- Less wear to the tyre.
-Difference in hardness.
+- Less wear to the tyre, the difference in hardness.

-- Repairs are cheaper, requires less down time and easier.
+- Repairs are cheaper, require less downtime and easier.

-- Initial construction cost is less in medium to hard soils
+- Initial construction cost is low in medium to hard soil

 Disadvantage of flexible pavements

 - Requires frequent maintenance, which increases costs.